dergigi/dergigi.github.io/collections/_posts/2019-04-03-strangers.markdown

 I try to be comfortable, and I think I am getting better at it.
 For example, I do not consider myself to be particularly religious.
 Yet it is the bible which I have quoted three times while writing this.
 Strange, isn't it.

-> "I have been a stranger in a strange land."
+> I have been a stranger in a strange land."
 >
 > <cite>Moses, Exodus 2:22</cite>